Electronics project notes/Audio notes - microphones

 This article/section is a stub — some half-sorted notes, not necessarily checked, not necessarily correct.
 Feel free to ignore, or tell me about it.

-Supply power to a mic via the XLR(/tuchel) cable that also carries audio
+T12 supplies power to a mic via the XLR/tuchel cable that also carries audio

-by putting 12V DC between XLR pins 2 and 3 (the differential pair).
+by putting 12V DC between XLR pins 2 and 3 (the differential pair -- and note that the XLR pin numbering differs from the DIN numbering(verify)), with 180 Ohm series resistors

 Because 12V DC is easier to supply from batteries (than 48v for phantom), T-power was more popular around film work (and still is seen there, e.g. wireless mics), and why it may seem somewhat correlated with shotgun mics (and, apparently, Sennheiser).